fbgallet/roam-extension-speech-to-roam/README.md

 ### Voice transcription

-- the transcribed text will be inserted at the bottom of the current page (or page view) or appended to the current focused block.
+- the transcribed text will be inserted by default at the **bottom of the current page** (or page view) or **appended to the current focused block** (so exactly where you want, you have just to place the cursor anywhere).
+- by default, the language should be automatically detected, but you can specify it for better results, using the [ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
+- You can specify a list of words to be spelled in a specific way (e.g. proper nouns, acronyms, etc.), see the Whisper prompt option in the settings.
 - if you have not entered any OpenAI API Key, or if you disable Whisper, the free Web Speech API will be used to transcribe audio (⚠️ not available in Electron Desktop app and Firefox or Arc browser)
-- by default, the language should be automatically detected, but you can specify it for better results, using the [ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)

 ⚠️ _OpenAI Whisper API is a paid but quite cheap service_